NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 On-premises sync upto the Azure, Files locally can be synced into azure.
 Multi-Master sync storage.
 Don't work on Azure files in between regions.

+# Funtions
+Create an App Service Plan to Host a Web App:

+In this lesson, we create an app service plan and review the different type of app service plan offerings.

+Create a Web App Using the Portal:

+n this lesson, we create a Web App within our App Service Plan.
+This Web App is an environment within the App Service Plan which runs a raw web application such as an ASP.NET MVC application.
+This environment provides features such as (amongst many more):

+Deployment slots
+Continuous integration
+Load balancing
+Automatic scaling.

+Use Visual Studio to Create and Deploy an ASP.NET Application to a Web App:

+In this lesson, we create an ASP.NET MVC application with Visual Studio and deploy it to our Azure Web App.

+Add Tracing and Monitor Performance:

+In this lesson, we add Application Insights and tracing capabilities to our web application.